-47 With the exception of 'Settlement' and 'Programme Loan', which are supposed to be directly selected (IFAD 2012c: 17).

-85. IFAD's and FAO's focus during 2003-2013 is summarised in Table 2 (including only projects with a recorded pastoral focus or pastoral-oriented component, para 79-80).
-The activities repeated more frequently in the FAO subset is 'food security/ human health' followed by 'emergency', including both disaster risk reduction and management, and 'animal health/veterinary services'.
-In the case of IFAD, the bulk of interventions are in 'capacity building', followed by 'commercialization', 'natural resource management' and 'animal health'.
+- 83. IFAD and FAO classify interventions in slightly different ways with a more detailed differentiation in the provision of services by IFAD, e.g. education, commercialization, micro-finance, human and animal health. - 84.
+In IFAD, once a project is approved by the Executive Board, a 'project type' is assigned.
+Projects are classified with reference to the component that represents 50 per cent or more of the project's costs, excluding Project Management and M&E. If no component represents more than 50 per cent of the costs, the project is classified by default under the type 'Agricultural Development'.
+As pastoral components are rarely the main project component, this system further contributes to the 'invisibility' of the engagement in pastoral development. - 85.
+IFAD's and FAO's focus during 2003-2013 is summarized in table 2 (including only projects with a recorded pastoral focus or pastoral-oriented component, para 79-80).
+The activities repeated most frequently in the FAO subset is 'food security/ human health' followed by 'emergency', including both disaster risk reduction and management, and 'animal health/veterinary services'.
+In the case of IFAD, the bulk of interventions are in 'capacity-building', followed by 'commercialization', 'natural resource management' and 'animal health'.